Fact Sheet 6c:

 You can also purchase your score if you order your free credit report through the official online source established for this purpose. www.annualcreditreport.com/cra/index.jsp

 The credit bureaus also offer a stand-alone score.
-You may purchase an educational score, now required by FACTA, or the official FICO score through the credit bureaus, Experian, TransUnion and Equifax.
+You may purchase an educational score or the official FICO score through the credit bureaus, Experian, TransUnion and Equifax.
 You can also purchase your FICO score through www.myfico.com.

 How will I know the score I purchase through a credit bureau is my FICO score?